Pinacate Peaks: Flora and fauna

-A variety of flora and fauna occur in the Pinacate Mountains, including the sculptural Elephant Tree, and Bursera microphylla.
+A variety of flora and fauna occur in the Pinacate Mountains, including the sculptural elephant tree (Bursera microphylla) and the endangered Sonoran pronghorn (Antilocapra americana sonoriensis).

 Human history

 Padre Eusebio Kino, the founder of many Spanish missions in the Sonoran Desert, explored here in 1698 and several times later.

 NASA sent astronauts here starting in 1965 for geologic training, given the similarity of the terrain to the lunar surface, and included training models of lunar surface equipment.
 Apollo 14's Alan Shepard and Ed Mitchell, and Apollo 17's Jack Schmitt trained here in Feb.
 1970.

 El Pinacate y Gran Desierto de Altar Biosphere Reserve

 The El Pinacate y Gran Desierto de Altar Biosphere Reserve is a biosphere reserve, in the Spanish language Reserva de la Biosfera el Pinacate y Gran Desierto de Altar, managed by the Mexican Federal Government's SEMARNAT – the Ministry of the Environment and Natural Resources, in collaboration with the government of the State of Sonora's IMADES agency.